vranathunga/vranathunga/README.md

 # Welcome to my GitHub portfolio!

 I am a **lecturer and researcher with research interest in specializing in computational neurology**, focusing on the intersection of neuroscience, Machine Learning, and Brain Logics.
 I am passionate about teaching, mentoring, and sharing reproducible research.
+I am interested in using these research interest in domain Demntia.
+I am a member of ISTAART.

 ### My research Interests
 :four_leaf_clover: Computational Neurology <br>